fsharp/fslang-design/RFCs/FS-1141-Allow-access-modifiers-to-auto-properties-getters-and-setters.md

 # Detailed design

-Allowing placing access modifiers before getter and setter of auto properties when no access modifier specified before the property name.
+Before this RFC, the access modifier (`public`, `internal`, `private`) can only be placed before the property name.
+This RFC introduces the possibility of placing the access modifier before the getter and setter.

-Syntax:
+The new syntax is:

 ```fsharp
 // Automatically implemented properties.